shakilmith/documentaion/jpa/codeinjar/first-jpa-application/index.md

 ## Requirements:

-Basic requirements:
+Basic requirements:<br/>
-1. Java development kit - jdk-8+ (Would be better if you use java 17)
+1. Java development kit - jdk-8+ (Would be better if you use java 17)<br/>
 2. Maven/Gradle as a build tool.
-Make sure you have the latest maven version install or at least version 3.6.3+
+Make sure you have the latest maven version install or at least version 3.6.3+ <br/>
-3. An IDE like intellij Ide.
+3. An IDE like intellij Ide. <br/>

 ## Build A Maven Hello World Project